-As is normal with CQF, a given Stream is allocated a fixed number of bits that it can transmit per cycle T{Cn} .
-Each Stream is assigned to the highest-numbered (fastest) CQF instance such that, at the Stream's bandwidth and frame size, the Stream is fast enough to occupy space in every buffer at that level.
-Then, CQF will maintain one or two frames in its buffers per Stream, the best possible latency is given that Stream, and the buffer space is not wasted in unused cycles.
+A given stream is allocated a fixed number of bits that it can transmit per cycle T{Cn} .
+A scheduler would typically assign each stream to the highest-numbered (fastest) CQF instance such that, at the stream's bandwidth and frame size, the stream occupies some space in every buffer at that level.
+Then, CQF will maintain one or two frames in its buffers per stream, the best possible latency is given that stream, and the buffer space is not wasted in unused cycles.

 Of course, it is the "best possible" latency only to a certain extent.
-The potential mismatch between the Stream's frame rate and frame size to the available values of T{Cn} requires some overprovisioning.
+The potential mismatch between the stream's frame rate and frame size to the available values of T{Cn} requires some overprovisioning.

 Streams are allocated to, and thus use up the bandwidth available to, each cycle separately.
 Any cycle can allocate up to 100% of the bandwidth of that cycle's T_A , but the percentages allocated to all of the cycles must, of course, add up to less than 100%.
-The total amount of buffer space required depends on the allocation of Streams to priority values.
-If all Streams are slow and are allocated to T{C4} up to a total of 100%, then full-sized buffers must be used for buffers h and i.
-If all Streams are fast and are allocated to T{C6} , then only three small buffers are used-buffers a, b, and c are rapidly re-used.
+The total amount of buffer space required depends on the allocation of streams to priority values.
+If all streams are slow and are allocated to T{C4} up to a total of 100%, then full-sized buffers must be used for buffers h and i.
+If all streams are fast and are allocated to T{C6} , then only three small buffers are used-buffers a, b, and c are rapidly re-used.

 NOTE-There are many ways to allocate buffer space to individual frames.
 Running CQF at 5 levels does not increase the buffer memory requirements beyond that of 1-level CQF.
 Allocating bandwidth to slow cycle times uses more buffer space, of course, because frames dwell for a longer time.
-This is inherent in any scheme that offers comparable low-bandwidth high-delay service.

-Given the ideal allocation described, each Stream is allocated one frame in each cycle of one row.
+Given the ideal allocation described, each stream is allocated one frame in each cycle of one row.
 It thus gets the optimal latency for its allocated bandwidth, which may be somewhat oversubscribed.
-If the end-to-end latency requirements of the Streams permit, a Stream can be assigned to a slower (lower-numbered) cycle.
+If the end-to-end latency requirements of the streams permit, a stream can be assigned to a slower (lower-numbered) cycle.
 This will reduce the overprovision factor, since the overprovision factor depends on the number of frames per cycle.
 It also increases buffer usage, of course.

-Any such overprovision can equally be thought of as an increased latency for that same Stream.
-That is, if that oversubscribed Stream was the only Stream, then the T_C cycle time could be shortened to exactly the point of 1 frame per cycle, with 0 overprovision, and thus give a faster latency.
+Any such overprovision can equally be thought of as an increased latency for that same stream.
+That is, if that oversubscribed stream was the only stream, then the T_c cycle time could be shortened to exactly the point of 1 frame per cycle, with 0 overprovision, and thus give a faster latency.
 Overprovision = lower latency, in this case.

-The maximum reserved bandwidth is supported by allocating a Stream multiple frames per cycle, as allowed by the Stream's required end-to-end latency, thus minimizing overprovision.
+The maximum reserved bandwidth is supported by allocating a stream multiple frames per cycle, as allowed by the stream's required end-to-end latency, thus minimizing overprovision.